CSS Fanny: Capture and Confederate service

 After the Federals captured Hatteras Inlet the Fanny was used to supply a Union army outpost at Chicamacomico, an Outer Banks settlement north of the Cape Hatteras Lighthouse.
 While at anchor there it was surprised by a Confederate gunboat squadron on 1 October 1861.
 This squadron consisted of the CSS Curlew, CSS Raleigh, and CSS Junaluska.
 The Curlew closed first while the other two gunboats circled around to cut off any escape attempt.
 After a brisk half-hour engagement the Fanny was run aground in Loggerhead Inlet and surrendered.
 A large quantity of commissary and quartermaster's stores was captured with the steamer.
 Also captured were members of Twentieth Indiana and the New York Zouaves.
 However, the Fanny's captain, J. H. Morrison, and his crew escaped, having essentially abandoned ship once the Confederate steamers approached.
-Refloated and taken into the Confederate States Navy, it was placed in command of Midshipman John Langhorne Tayloe, CSN, son of George Plater Tayloe of the Buena Vista estate in Roanoke, VA, and brother to George Edward, John William and Lomax, Tayloe, all officers in the Confederate States Army.
+Refloated and taken into the Confederate States Navy, it was placed in command of Midshipman James Langhorne Tayloe, CSN, son of George Plater Tayloe of the Buena Vista estate in Roanoke, VA, and brother to George Edward, John William and Lomax, Tayloe, all officers in the Confederate States Army.
 Capt John L. Tayloe was later killed at the Battle of Hampton Roads.